alanng10/Time/Docue/a.md

 TIME can be done by exform orn inform.

+TIME gain not include feel gain.

+TIME gain is not most gain.

 Time word has spell.
 The spell is:
-"T" for This Result.
+"T" for Thin Class.
 "i" for inter any.
 "m" for maide all.
 "e" for effect kind.

-TIME gain not include feel gain.

-TIME gain is not most gain.